You have read this article christmas

 8. Tie a loop in the thread for hanging if desired.

-You have read this article christmas / paper / tutorials with the title December 2010.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2010/12/diy-modern-paper-ornament.html.
+with the title December 2010.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2010/12/diy-modern-paper-ornament.html.
 Thanks!

 My coaster project at Design*Sponge